-- > Only when there is a beneficiary (or a user) of a service, there is a transaction between units; - > The ecosystem accounting framework also supports recording flows of intermediate ecosystem services which (e.g. pollination) are flows of services between ecosystem assets - > Ecosystem processes and functions are not final services - - e.g., reproduction, predation, food web, nutrient cycle... - > Biodiversity itself is not a "final" service - It is an aspect of Ecosystem Condition and is recorded in the Biodiversity Account.
+- > Only when there is a beneficiary (or a user) of a service, there is a transaction between units; - > The ecosystem accounting framework also supports recording flows of intermediate ecosystem services which (e.g. pollination / nursery) are flows of services between ecosystem assets - > Ecosystem processes and functions are not final services - - e.g., reproduction, predation, food web, nutrient cycle... - Sometimes called supporting services in MEA - > Focus is on biotic processes (no abiotic flows such as oil) - > Biodiversity itself is not a "final" service - It is an aspect of Condition and recorded in the Species Account.